 First launched in 2016, criminal justice is one of the most popular majors on campus.
 The program emphasizes corrections and law enforcement, and requires major courses that range from Juvenile Justice to Constitutional Law, and Criminal Evidence and Procedure to Community Based Corrections.
-Majors also take courses in psychology and history, to gain a better understanding of the national debates on the American criminal justice and prison systems.
-Upon graduating, majors have the content knowledge and analytical skills to pursue careers in law enforcement, community corrections, and federal, state, and local agencies, such as the FBI, Alabama crime scene unit, and county sheriff's office.
-Majors might also apply to graduate school and law school, opening the possibility of academic and legalrelated careers.
+Majors also take courses in psychology and history to gain a better understanding of the national debates on the American criminal justice and prison systems.
+Upon graduating, majors have the content knowledge and analytical skills to pursue careers in law enforcement; community corrections; and federal, state, and local agencies, such as the FBI, Alabama crime scene unit, and county sheriff's office.
+Majors also might apply to graduate school and law school, opening the possibility of academic and legalrelated careers.

-Upon completion of the Criminal Justice major, students will be able to:
+Upon completion of the Criminal Justice major, students will be able to perform the following: